In Washington, cleaning up mold in rental housing is complicated

 Some landlords will take care of mold in addition to fixing the leak or structural issue that caused the mold.
 That’s what they should do, anyway, said Sean Flynn, president of the Rental Housing Association of Washington.

-Flynn, who mostly represents small-time landlords, said the duties of Washington landlords are clear to him.
+Flynn, who mostly represents small landlords, said the duties of Washington landlords are clear to him.

 He believes if a leak or structural issue caused the mold, the landlord should remove the mold in addition to fixing the underlying issue.
 If mold is caused by a tenant failing to properly ventilate the housing, the tenant should clean up the mold.